shengchen-liu/segway_v3_robot/README.md

   git clone https://github.com/StanleyInnovation/segway_v3.git
   git clone https://github.com/StanleyInnovation/segway_v3_desktop.git
   ```
-  * You only need segway_v3_desktop if you want to visualize on this machine
 5. **Edit the setup configuration**
   * To setup your robot configuration edit the 50.segway_config.sh file
   ```